LAW Preparing for National Committee on Accreditation Exams

 Finding study materials

-The best place to find books and journals in our collection is the library catalogue.
+The best place to find books and journals in our collection is the library's search box.
 Note the call number and location (e.g., Law-1st Floor) of each book.
-Items located in the Reference area do not circulate and items located in the Reserve Reading Room may only be signed out by University of Calgary students, faculty and staff for a shortened loan period.
-Earlier editions of textbooks in reference or reserve may be located on the Law-!st Floor and available to circulate.
+Items located in the Reference area do not circulate and items located in the Special Collections Room/Course Reserves may only be signed out by University of Calgary students, faculty and staff for a shortened loan period and are not available to be borrowed by members of the public.
+Earlier editions of textbooks in reference or reserve may be located on the Law-1st Floor and available to borrow.

 The law library has textbooks and materials in our collection on a variety of topics which are examined by the NCA.
-The Essentials of Canadian Law produced by the publisher Irwin Law produces a series of books on topics including Constitutional Law, Administrative Law, Income Tax etc.
+Here are some examples:

-Legal Enclopedias are often a good starting point.
+Legal Encyclopedias are often a good starting point.
 There are two Canadian legal encyclopedias:

 Alberta Law Libraries